Military Members and Their Dependents

 • Members of the Colorado National Guard and their dependents qualify for in-state tuition exception if the member maintains his or her sole residence in Colorado.
 This includes having Colorado state taxes withheld from wages, leasing or owning property in Colorado, and maintaining Colorado vehicle registration, Colorado driver's license, and Colorado voter's registration.
 Link to Forms and Publications for the Colorado National Guard Tuition Adjustment Form.

 • If you are a financial aid recipient, your cost of attendance has been greatly reduced and your financial aid will be adjusted.
-You will no longer be eligible for scholarships bases on being a non-resident.
+You will no longer be eligible for scholarships based on being a non-resident.